The extremal point process for branching random walk with stretched exponential displacements: Trimming lemmas

 \end{lemma}

-The proof of Lemma~\ref{lem:4:asK} is quite standard and utilizes the fact that the $k_m$'s obey a~similar recursive formula~\eqref{eq:4:c1} as the cumulants of $X_1$ under $\P_{\delta_n}$.
+The proof of Lemma~\ref{lem:4:asK} is quite standard and utilizes the fact that the $k_m$'s obey a~similar recursive formula~\eqref{eq:4:c1} as the cumulants of $X_1$ under $\P_{\varepsilon_n}$.
 The details are given in the appendix.
-For future reference denote
+One of the consequences of Lemma~\ref{lem:4:asK} is the fact that since $K(s) \sim s^2/2$ as $s \to 0^+$ we have